atl97853/computer-science-self-learning/06_software_construction_6031/05_version_control/05_version_control.md

 ## Inventing version control

-standard software tools for comparing text; in the UNIX world, one such tool is diff.
+Standard software tools for comparing text; in the UNIX world, one such tool is diff.
 A better version control system will make diffs easy to generate.

 At this point, considering just the scenario of one programmer working alone, we already have a list of operations that should be supported by a version control scheme: